appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-use-data-from-async-functions-in-sync-fields.md

 ```javascript
 {{getAllUsers.data}}
 ```
-In Appsmith, when you bind an API to the table data property using the `data` attribute, the API is executed, and generates the resulting data, which can be displayed in the table widget.
+When using the `data` property, Appsmith handles API execution and shows the data in the Table widget.

 ### Fetch user data using a JS Object

-When using a JS Object function to fetch and filter users' data, the process involves calling the API or Query, filtering the data, generating the response which can be bind and displayed in the table widget.
-Here's how it can be done:
+When using a JS Object, you can perform more operations on the generated data.
+For example, you can filter the generated data, return it, and show it in the Table widget.
+You can also watch the video below to see the code in action.

  <VideoEmbed host="youtube" videoId="8mVQS6uaR6M" title="Fetch user data using a JS Object" caption="Fetch user data using a JS Object"/>